 The technology can be used to make everything from coffee pods, to salad bowls and hangars

 Spotted: PulPac claims to have developed the world’s first production method for replacing all types of single-use plastic containers.
-Not only are the products cheaper than their single-use plastic counterparts, they are also both biodegradable and compostable.
+Not only are the products cheaper than their single-use plastic counterparts, but they are also both biodegradable and compostable.

 The system dry-moulds cellulose pulp into almost any shape in less than a second.
 Packages intended to hold dry goods can be made of cellulose-only, which will dissolve in water in minutes.
-For containers that liquids, the cellulose can be modified to break down more slowly.
+For containers that hold liquids, the cellulose can be modified to break down more slowly.

 The method created by PulPac is a spin on wet-forming, where the pulp is placed in an isostatic high-pressure press.
 This forms the pulp into shape and turns it rock-hard instantly.
 The process makes it possible to mould cellulose at the same speed and low cost as methods used for plastic.

 According to PulPac, their method uses no water, in contrast with traditional moulding methods, which are often water-intensive.
 PulPac uses renewable wood fibres for its raw material, which is also lower-cost than the raw material used to make plastic or aluminium packaging.